nathanpauwels/code-challenge-1/README.md

 1. Create your solution to the challenge and commit the work to your fork & branch.

 1. Submit a Pull Request from your fork and branch to the origin branch of the same name.

+# Scoring Criteria
+* Creativity of solution approach
+* Efficiency of the solution (fastest execution time)
+* Presence and comprehensiveness of tests
+* Cleanliness of the solution
+    * Naming (variables, functions, etc...)
+    * Organization
+    * Formatting (no standard, just be deliberate)